eguiraud/eguiraud/README.md

 ## Projects

-- most of my work consists in designing and implementing high-level, high-performance data processing interfaces for high-energy physics use cases in [ROOT](https://github.com/root-project/root)
+- most of my current work consists in designing and implementing high-level, high-performance data processing interfaces for high-energy physics use cases in [ROOT](https://github.com/root-project/root)
 - in my free time, I'm currently working on [kobold](https://gitlab.com/eguiraud/kobold-ssg), a static site generator written in Rust with a friendly CLI interface
 - in the past I worked extensively on [TVO](https://github.com/tvlearn/tvo), a PyTorch package for unsupervised learning via truncated variational optimization